 To be clear, Paul is not against the world’s wisdom, at least in general terms.
 But he is clear that the wisdom of this world will never bring a person into a saving relationship with God.
 We cannot think our way into heaven.
 And that is apparently by God’s design.
 The message of the cross, a crucified messiah, was offensive to Greeks, as well as to the Jews.
 In the 1st century, the cross had the same connotations as the electric chair does for us today.
 How many of us would be willing to wear a miniature electric chair around our necks?
 Or install one at the front of our sanctuaries?
 And yet, of all the ways God might have chosen to reconcile humanity to himself, he chose the message of the cross.

-God, in his wisdom, determined that man, in our wisdom, would never find him.
-Is is only through believing in the foolish message of the cross, of Christ crucified, that we can be saved.
+God, in His wisdom, determined that man, in our wisdom, would never find him.
+It is only through believing in the foolish message of the cross, of Christ crucified, that we can be saved.
 And so for us, the cross, this bloody symbol of death, symbolizes the power of God.